-Created in 1996, the ATHENS Network is composed of 15 European technological universities or institutions from the following countries: Austria, Belgium, Czech Republic, France, Germany, Greece, Hungary, Italy, the Netherlands, Norway, Poland, Portugal, Spain and Turkey.
+Created in 1997, the ATHENS Network is composed of 16 European technological universities or institutions from the following countries: Greece, Hungary, Czech Republic, Netherlands, Portugal, Turkey, Belgium, Norway, France, Italy, Spain, Germany, Austria, Belgium, Romania, Poland.

 This programme is called the ATHENS programme (Advanced Technology Higher Education Network, Socrates) and is organized in two defined periods ("Sessions") of the academic year (November and March).

-The main goal of the Network is to facilitate the exchange of students among the major European technological universities.
+The principal goal of the Network is to facilitate the exchange of students, teachers and researchers from major European technological universities and to participate together under European technological development and training programmes.

 The courses are held in English and/or French.
 Each session includes about 30 hours of scientific course work.
 Another 10-15 hours go towards ‘European Dimension’ activities; you will not only discover the university and the city, you will also meet other international students and have a great time.